Jennifer Lopez Looks Gorgeous In Snap Taken On Set Of Her Latest Project

 “Aww so cute AHHH I can’t wait for this movie,” the fan said.

-While Lopez often looks super glam and all dolled up in the pictures she shares on Instagram, she also gets real with her fans and shows them how hard she works to maintain her incredible body.
+While Lopez often looks super-glam and all dolled-up in the pictures she shares on Instagram, she also gets real with her fans and shows them how hard she works to maintain her incredible body.

 Just a few days ago, the beauty shared a picture of herself in gray leggings and a crop top that was taken at the gym.
-Lopez’s chiselled abs were on full display, but she was also covered in a sheen of sweat that proved she puts in a lot of hard work in order to sculpt her curves.
+Lopez’s chiseled abs were on full display, but she was also covered in a sheen of sweat that proved she puts in a lot of hard work in order to sculpt her curves.